scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 ```

 Woo!
 We successfully moved AVAX from the X-Chain to the P-Chain.
-Now we can use the AVAX held by this P-Chain address to provide a stake in order to validate the Default Subnet.
+Now we can use the AVAX held by this P-Chain address to provide a stake in order to validate the Primary Network.

 ## Export AVAX from the P-Chain to the X-Chain